jorgeAML/amon.github.io/README.md

 2. If you need to centre your paragraphs use the class: **center**

 3. If you only need a simple paragraph with a cool padding use the class: **aml-body**

+##Links
+I use three different classes for links
+1. **aml-anat** use this class if you need a cyan colour paragraphs with a hover colour: salmon.

+2. **cap-a** this class is the usual link with an Esmeralda colour and a hover colour: salmon.

+3. **cap-b** this class has a white colour paragraph and hover colour of salmon.